How To Make Croutons: Two Easy Recipes

-Got some stale bread lying around from your new bread baking hobby?
+Got some stale bread lying around, either from leftovers or bread baking?
 Give it new life by turning it into homemade croutons.
 Croutons are simply toasted bread pieces used to add texture and flavour to salads (but you can also use them to make stuffing or sprinkle on soups).

 Only two ingredients are needed to make croutons: